Cornish grammar: Possessive determiners

 The possessive determiners are as follows.
-Notice their similarity to the more reduced forms of the infixed personal pronouns.
+Notice their similarity to the more reduced forms of the personal pronouns.

 Pronouns

 Personal pronouns

 Personal pronouns in Cornish can be arranged as follows.

 Independent personal pronouns are used as the subject of a nominal sentence, for example My a grys “I believe”, or can stand before the verb in a verbal sentence to draw attention to the subject implied by the verb, for example Ni ny yllyn mos “We cannot go”.
 Certain other constructions employ independent pronouns, such as those based on verbal nouns, like ev dhe dhos omma “(that) he came here”, and those that follow conjunctions, such as hag i ow kortos “as they are/were waiting”.

 Suffixed pronouns are attached to nouns in possessive constructions, to inflected verbs and to pronouns and are used to reinforce a pronoun previously expressed by a verbal or personal ending, for example Ple eth hi?
 “Where did she go?”.

-Infixed pronouns are used between a verbal particle and a verb, such as in mar ny’th welav “if I don't see you”.
+Reduced pronouns are used between a verbal particle and a verb, such as in mar ny’th welav “if I don't see you”.